Cat Claw Cutting

 Cut the Cat Dew Claw

-What Happens if the Cut the Quick and Cause Bleeding
+What Happens If You Cut the Quick and Cause Cat Claw Bleeding

 Don't panic if you cut the nail and cause bleeding.
 Just apply pressure with a cotton ball.
-You can also use a styptic pencil to stop the bleeding.
+You can also use a styptic pencil to stop the bleeding (used by men after shaving to stop bleeding).
 It should stop in a few minutes.

 Pedipaws and Cats